Chocobozzz/PeerTube/support/doc/tools.md

 ### create-move-video-storage-job.js

-Use this script to move a specific video file in object storage.
+Use this script to move all video files or a specific video file to object storage.

 ```bash
 $ # Basic installation